aarr0n/yo-ng-js/README.md

 }
 ```

-Then you can just run
+Then you can just run:

 ```
 ng component my-component-name